 Portland Public Schools seeks to be the best urban school district in this country.
 In the 21st century, learning takes place everywhere, all the time, and buildings play a critical supporting role in ensuring all of our students emerge as lifelong learners ready for the world that awaits them.
 We seek to create learning environments that nurture, inspire and challenge all students, regardless of race or class.
-We aspire to provide safe, healthy and accessible school environments that foster productive relationships for all children, families, staff and community partners.
+We aspire to provide safe, healthy, joyful, beautiful, sustainable and accessible school environments that foster productive relationships year-round for all children, families, staff and their communities.
+We promote public confidence through strategic engagement and investments that support student achievement and reduce operating costs.